RanitManik/crwn-clothing-v2/README.md

 # CRWN Clothing

-A modern e-commerce application built with React and Firebase, configured using Vite.
+The modern e-commerce application is developed using React, Redux, and React Hooks, integrated with Firebase and the Stripe API.
+The project is set up with Vite and styled using SCSS.
+It is based on the **[ZeroToMastery React Course](https://zerotomastery.io/courses/learn-react/)**.

 ## Table of Contents